jieyinybl/enron-fraud-detection/README.md

 | k = 8 | Decision Tree Classifier Tune | 0.797 | 0.255 | 0.3 | 0.259738562092 |

 ## Question 5:
 > What is validation, and what’s a classic mistake you can make if you do it wrong?
-How did you validate your analysis?
+How did you validate your analysis? [relevant rubric items: “discuss validation”, “validation strategy”]

 In machine learning, validation is a method to test the model’s performance by splitting the data into training and testing data: train the model with the training dataset and test it with the testing dataset.
 The performance of the algorithm will be validated with the performance when the model is applied on the testing dataset.
 With validation the problem of overfitting can be avoided and the model’s performance can be improved when it is applied with an independent dataset.
 Without proper validation of the machine learning algorithm, overfitting can happened: the model can be overfitted with every single data point.
 In this way the model could have very high accuracy_score on the training data.
 However, the model will be failed in new cases / independent dataset, as the model doesn’t generalize the cases but simply ‘remember’ each single case.

 This project applies the cross validation strategy: The dataset will be split into 10 folds, and each fold will be used both for testing as well as training.
 The performance of the model will be measured with the average recall_score.
 The cross validation strategy will have more advantage than simply splitting the data into training and testing sets in the enron dataset case.
 The main reason is that the data points in the Enron dataset is in total 145 (after removing the ‘TOTAL’ line) and with cross validation the training and testing dataset can be better splitted to avoid unequal splitting of across the class POI / non POI.

 ## Question 6:
 > Give at least 2 evaluation metrics and your average performance for each of them.
-Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance.
+Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance. [relevant rubric item: “usage of evaluation metrics”]

 The project uses the following evaluation metrics: accuracy_score, precision_score, recall_score, and f1_score.
 When we take a closer look at the accuracy_score, most of them are above 0.8, which doesn’t tell much about the performance of model.
 Moreover, due to that the there is in total 18 person of interest out of 145 in the dataset, the accuracy_score will not be a strong index for the performance of model.